bcgov/smk-cli/docs/edit-tool.md

 ### Show Scale Factor

-`Show Scale Factor` Adds a display for the current maps scale factor.
+`Show Scale Factor` Adds a display for the current map's scale factor.

 ### Show Scale Bar

-`Show Scale Bar` Adds a display for a scalebar for the current maps scale factor, units adjusted based on zoom level (Kilometres, metres).
+`Show Scale Bar` Adds a display for a scalebar for the current map's scale factor, with units adjusted based on zoom level (kilometers or meters).

 ### Show Zoom Level